MicrosoftDocs/dynamics365smb-docs/financials/bi-how-analyze-data-dimension.md

 ---
-title: How to: Analyze Data by Dimensions| Microsoft Docs
+title: 'How to: Analyze Data by Dimensions| Microsoft Docs'
 description: Describes how to analyze various business data by dimensions.
 services: project-madeira
 documentationcenter: ''